 Peter Mukera was elected to join the Supervisory committee.

 The vacant positions were due to Safaricom staff but few were available to be considered for the positions.
 This led to the exercise taking an inordinately long time.
 All members are encouraged to find time to participate in the General Meetings.

-1. Electoral Policy: this was approved for adoption.
+This was approved for adoption.

 The key highlights of this policy are:

 a) Constitution of an Electoral Committee with a

 b) Members of the Electoral Committee to be the S.I.C.
 CEO, a representative from the Law Society of Kenya, a representative from ICPAK, the Electoral Commission of Kenya and from the Commissioner of Cooperatives.